salvadorgarciamunoz/kipet/documentation/installation.rst

 Python(x,y) can be downloaded from http://python-xy.github.io/.

-RECOMENDED: Anaconda can be downloaded from https://store.continuum.io/cshop/anaconda/.
+Anaconda can be downloaded from https://store.continuum.io/cshop/anaconda/.
+(RECOMENDED)

 Python packages
 ^^^^^^^^^^^^^^^^^